 Lining the intricately shaped inside surfaces of a valve is certainly an engineering challenge, especially to achieve a uniform thickness and the highest lining quality, without cavities or inclusions.

-Lined ball and swing check valve
+Lined ball and swing check valve (courtesy of Flowserve Atomac) |

 This effectively prevents the lining from shearing off the body in part or being removed completely.